nabilfarhann/itsmyGRAM/README.md

 4. Change config with your Firebase api key in "app.component.ts" and "firebase-messaging-sw.js"
 5. Change to firebase default name in ".firebasesrc"
 6. Run!

+- Make sure you have package-lock.json (I have to delete it in this repo)
 ````

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.